Eldercare's Future is Today: A Multitude of Options for Long-Term Care at Home

 Linda Kople

-President Biden's recent State of the Union address highlighted a critical and growing concern: eldercare.
+President Biden's 2024 State of the Union address highlighted a critical and growing concern: eldercare.
 His vision of "a future with home care and elder care so seniors and people living with disabilities can stay in their homes" resonated with millions of Americans facing the realities of long-term care.
 The good news?
 That future is already here.

 Growing Need for Long-Term Care Solutions